ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 })
 ```

-Note that it now also get's possible to pass in an own or customized `EVM` instance by using the optional `evm` constructor option.
+Note that it's now also possible to pass in an own or customized `EVM` instance by using the optional `evm` constructor option.

 ### Execution Environment (EEI) and State